patterns-app/patterns-devkit/README.md

   mynode.py
 ```

-## Deploy
+## Upload

-To deploy a graph, you must sign up for a patterns.app account and login to authenticate
+To deploy a graph, you must sign up for a [patterns.app][https://studio.patterns.app]
-the cli:
+account and login to authenticate the cli:

 `patterns login`

-Then you can deploy you graph:
+Then you can upload your graph:

 `patterns upload`